Capillary/ecom-api-document/source/includes/_store.md

 ```

-Retrieves all the  supported cities of a specific state
+Retrieves all the  supported cities of a specific state for the merchant.

 ### Resource Information
 |  |  |